Imagine, you have a snoring problem and like so many people, you search online for a ‘cure’, a quick fix – and in no time at all there it is:

 They are going to make sure that your snoring isn’t a sign of obstructive sleep apnoea (OSA)

 and if they are concerned refer you for specialist investigation.
-The Dentist will ensure that your teeth, gums and jaw joint are healthy and are able to withstand the loads the anti-snoring device will place upon them.
+The Dentist will assess you including examination of your teeth, gums and jaw joint, to ensure that they are healthy and are able to withstand the loads the anti-snoring device will place upon them.
 And to establish the situation now before you start using the device (so change may be monitored) they will take x-rays of your teeth (or if fairly recent x-rays exist – request sight of them from your regular dentist).

-They will establish that your nasal airway is satisfactory, they will assess the size of your tongue and soft palate.
+They will establish that your nasal airway is satisfactory, they will assess the size of your tongue, soft palate and oral tissues.
 The list goes on and on.
 They will also keep what is known as ‘master casts’ (records of the position of your teeth).
 Oh and their training is recognised by their professional indemnity insurer.

 They do this to ensure they don’t make a problem while trying to ‘cure’ your snoring